This story was originally published and last updated .

 The 1538 x 1538 video is almost as good as the Nest Hello, allowing you to see most of your porch area, but we don't think the quality is quite as good as Nest.
 There's also limited integration with Google Assistant speakers and displays.
 Arlo's cloud plans start at $3 per month, but you can also use local recording via the optional hub.
 The $150 price tag is also much easier to swallow, but an Arlo hub will cost you another $100.
 Check our full review here.

-Ring Doorbell 2 and 3
+Ring Doorbell 3 Plus

 Given Nest's new subscription model, we think the Nest Hello offers the best overall experience with awesome HDR video, plus powerful Assistant and smart display integration.
 At $60 per year plus $230 in startup costs for the doorbell cam itself, it's not cheap, but now that Nest's subscription includes unlimited cameras, the math quickly starts to work out much better if you add even a single Nest Cam into the mix along with your Hello.
 And even if you don't, we think the $5 per month (under the annual pricing) is well spent given the tangible perks Nest Hello offers.
 The Hello has gone on frequent discount, too, and is regularly available for under $200 — meaning you should wait for a sale if you're planning to buy one.

 If you want a solution that allows you to save video locally, the Arlo is a strong option, but the $100 Arlo Hub add-on in order to do so makes the value equation a wash in our book.
-Nest's new plans make scaling your home camera network far more affordable, and the seamless integration into your phone, smart display, and smart speakers is a major value add that Arlo can't match.
+Nest's new plans make scaling your home camera network far more affordable, and the seamless integration into your Android phone, smart display, and smart speakers is a major value add that Arlo can't match.

-As for the Ring, we really only recommend for Alexa-first households.
+As for the Ring, we really only recommend it for Alexa-first households.
 Weak Assistant integration and comparatively low video resolution also just make it less attractive overall, though the low-power monochrome always-on camera of the Ring 3 Plus is an intriguing feature.
 Still, we think the Hello just makes way more sense for anyone living a Google-first digital lifestyle.